floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgctl_basics.md

-You can find sample sgadmin calls in the [examples chapter](sgctl-examples)
+You can find sample sgctl calls in the [examples chapter](sgctl-examples)

 ## Connection Settings